2020 PyCon Poster Session

 For more information about designing posters, please see MakeSigns poster tutorials.

 This year, MakeSigns has also provided PyCon a 10% discount and a new group shipping option to print your poster.
 By default, orders placed by 12:00 PM Central Time on Wednesday, April 8, 2020, will be included in the group shipment being delivered directly to the David L. Lawrence Convention Center.
-A $5.00 standard group service fee (shipping included) will be charged per poster.
-Once you arrive at PyCon, you may pick up your poster at the Staff Office at the David L. Lawrence Convention Center starting on Wednesday, April 15th, 2020.
+(In addition to the cost of your poster, a $5.00 group service fee (standard shipping included) will be charged per poster.)
+Then once you arrive at PyCon, you can pick up your poster at the Staff Office at the David L. Lawrence Convention Center starting on Wednesday, April 15th, 2020.

 If you miss the deadline to be included in the group shipment, you can still place your order with MakeSigns and have your poster shipped directly to your home and bring it with you to the conference, or have it sent to your attention as a guest at the hotel you will be staying at in Pittsburgh.
 However, should you choose to send your poster directly to your hotel, please be sure and call ahead to make sure they will accept packages delivered to guests.